 The Carole Robertson Center operates three sites in the North Lawndale, Little Village, and Near West Side communities of urban Chicago.

-Programs operate 15 hours each day.
+Programs operate 12 hours each day.
 The Center serves more than 700 children, ranging in age from infancy through teenagers, and their families daily.
-In addition, the Center serves hundreds of adult learners and community program providers each year.
 Programs serve multicultural populations and are bilingual in English and Spanish.
 Current programs at the Carole Robertson Center include:

 Early Childhood (Birth – 5 Years)

 Infant Toddler Development Program